NEw covid-19 update as of February 22, 2022

 Students or family members diagnosed with COVID-19 should stay home, isolate themselves from others, monitor their health, and follow directions from their state or local health department.
 Questions regarding return to school should be jointly decided in consultation with parents or caregivers, school personnel, and the student’s healthcare provider.

-Universal masking is required for all individuals 2 years of age and older when:
+In order to prevent further spread of COVID-19, universal masking is required for all individuals 2 years of age and older when:

-Children when they are napping.
+Children are napping.

 The narrow subset of individuals who cannot safely wear a mask because of a disability as defined by the Americans with Disabilities Act (ADA), consistent with U.S. Centers for Disease Control and Prevention (CDC) guidance on disability exemptions.